rlingineni/serverless-websockets-template/README.md

 serverless deploy
 ```

 IAM role to access all indexes is also necessary.
+Make sure it exists.
 Similar to this for the Lambda role:
 ```
 "arn:aws:dynamodb:us-east-1:939884077921:table/WebSocketConnectionsTable/index/*"
 ```

-### See Logs
+### See Log Output
 ```
 serverless logs -f api
 ```

 ### Resources
-Creates a DynamoDB table to maintain documents and connection information.
+This function will creates a DynamoDB table to maintain room and connection information.